-Comic books, Star Wars, Skateboarding, Rock and Roll, and Punk music; that about sums up my youth.
+Comic books, Star Wars, Skateboarding, Punk and Hip Hop music; that about sums up my youth.
 Well, pretty much my adulthood too.
-Ok, I'm a giant child.

 To go back as far as I can remember, these were the things that really inspired me in the beginning to be creative and put ideas to paper.
 These things may be common to a lot of kids, but they had a heavy impact on me in my youth, and have stuck with me throughout my adulthood.
 I didn't know it at the time, but these things that I loved, were commercial art in their respective ways, and I was mesmerized by them all.